sepehr-safari/lighthouse/docs/architecture.md

 * **Driver** - Interfaces with [Puppeteer](https://github.com/puppeteer/puppeteer) and [Chrome Debugging Protocol](https://developer.chrome.com/devtools/docs/debugger-protocol)  ([API viewer](https://chromedevtools.github.io/debugger-protocol-viewer/))
 * **Gatherers** - Uses Driver to collect information about the page.
 Minimal post-processing.
 Run Lighthouse with `--gather-mode` to see the 3 primary outputs from gathering:
   1. `artifacts.json`: The output from all [gatherers](../lighthouse-core/gather/gatherers).
   2. `defaultPass.trace.json`: Most performance characteristics come from here.
-You can view it in the DevTools Peformance panel.
+You can view it in the DevTools Performance panel.
   3. `defaultPass.devtoolslog.json`: A log of all the [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) events.
 Primary signal about network requests and page state.
 * **Audit** - The [audits](../lighthouse-core/audits) are tests for a single feature/optimization/metric.
 Using the Artifacts as input, an audit evaluates a test and resolves to a numeric score.
 See [Understanding Results](./understanding-results.md) for details of the LHR (Lighthouse Result object).
   * **Computed Artifacts** - [Generated](../lighthouse-core/computed) on-demand from artifacts, these add additional meaning, and are often shared amongst multiple audits.